Innovative Structural Solutions for Prefab Reinforced Concrete Hall-Type Buildings

 The study highlights the advantages offered by the two advanced seismic protection technologies in an unusual field of application, guaranteeing an enhanced performance of structural and non-structural elements, as well as reduced member sizes, as compared to the traditional ductility-based design.

-A substantial performance improvement for ordinary prefab buildings, aimed at preventing post-quake interruptions in use for moderate seismic events, as well as a remarkable limitation of member size for strategic structures, when targeting an IO-BDE design objective, can be attained by incorporating advanced motion control-based design solutions, based on the dual concepts of supplemental energy dissipation or seismic isolation.
-Both design strategies have been applied to the seismic retrofit of existing prefab buildings, especially after that earthquakes severely damaged large stocks of these buildings in the Mediterranean area over the last decade.
+An improvement in the substantial performance of ordinary prefab buildings, aimed at preventing post-quake interruptions in use for moderate seismic events, as well as a remarkable limitation of member size for strategic structures, when targeting an IO-BDE design objective, can be attained by incorporating advanced motion control-based design solutions, based on the dual concepts of supplemental energy dissipation or seismic isolation.
+Both design strategies have been applied to the seismic retrofit of existing prefab buildings, especially after the earthquakes severely damaged large stocks of these buildings in the Mediterranean area over the last decade.
 At the same time, very few real or simulated applications [2, 3] are reported for new buildings, limitedly to dissipation techno- logies.

 In view of this, a study was recently undertaken by the authors, aimed at extending to the field of new prefab R/C buildings the application of advanced seismic protection strategies, addressed at previous steps of the same research line to the new design [4-7] or retrofit [8-12] of R/C and steel frame structures, and to the retrofit of prefab R/C structures and special installations and infrastructures [14-16].
 A benchmark building was specially designed for this purpose by assuming the typical geometrical layout and dimensions of single hall-type R/C prefab buildings in Italy, which are also similar to the characteristics of the same class of buildings in other Mediterranean countries.
 The design was carried out in the three following hypotheses: (a) according to a traditional ductility-based normative approach; (b) incorporating dissi- pative bracings, equipped with fluid viscous dampers; (c) placing a seismic isolation system at the base, composed of a set of double curved surface sliders.